The software development process calls for a complex network of cross-functional collaboration and continuous improvement from end to end.

 Simplify and speed up testing

-Integrations, combined with Slack channels, make the entire QA process fit neatly into a dev’s workflow, so teams can quickly capture and assign issues, make pull requests and provide real-time feedback that improves the quality of their code, all from Slack.
+Integrations, combined with Slack channels, make the entire QA process fit neatly into a developer’s workflow, so teams can quickly capture and assign issues, make pull requests and provide real-time feedback that improves the quality of their code, all from Slack.

 Increase visibility into deployments